 If you use styling products such as hair sprays, masques, or leave in conditioners on a daily basis, use it twice a week.

 Using twice a week is also recommended if you live in a locality with hard or salinated water.

 If you don’t use hair products daily, then use a clarifying treatment once a month.

-Here’s a quick guide on how often you should use a clarifying shampoo depending on your lifestyle.
+Here’s a quick guide on how often you should use a clarifying shampoo depending on your hair type and styling routine.